Moveable Transactions Reform in Scotland

 Current problems

-The current rules can also restrict the ability of a business to use secured assets on a day-to-day basis (for example pledged stock which must be held by a pledgee) or to transfer them for financing purposes (for example by invoice discounting).
-As these types of assets often change swiftly as part of the working capital cycle of a business, the requirement repeatedly to give notice to numerous third parties, or to enter into supplemental transfers or security documents in relation to future assets raises significant practical problems.
+As these types of assets often change rapidly as part of the working capital cycle of a business, the requirement to repeatedly give notice to numerous third parties, or to enter into ongoing supplemental transfers or security documents in relation to future assets, raises significant practical problems.

 What key changes does the Act make?